C9orf72: Likely function of C9ORF72 protein

 GTPase targets of a stable C9ORF72-SMCR8-WDR41 complex include the Rag GTPases that simulate mTORC1 and so regulate macro-autophagy.
 Also, C9ORF72 and SMCR8 regulate the function of lysosomes.
 Although the GTPase involved on lysosomes is not yet identified, it might feasibly be Rab7A, which along with Rab5A and Rab11A, is activated by C9ORF72-SMCR8-WDR41 functioning as a GEF.

-As well as activating GTPases (GEF), the same C9ORF72-SMCR8-WDR41 complex is proposed to inactivate GTPases, i.e. as a GTPase activating protein (GAP).
+As well as activating GTPases (GEF), the same C9ORF72-SMCR8-WDR41 complex is proposed to inactivate GTPases, i.e. as a GTPase-activating protein (GAP).
 This activity is proposed for Rag GTPases, paralleling the Rag-GAP activity of the FLCN-FNIP complex, which it resembles.
-In addition, the complex is a GAP for Rab8a and Rab11a, with cryo-EM identifying an ariginine finger conserved between FLCN and SMCR8.
+In addition, the complex is a GAP for Rab8a and Rab11a, with cryo-EM identifying an arginine finger conserved between FLCN and SMCR8.

 DNA damage response

 Repeat sequence expansion mutations in C9orf72 that lead to neurodegeneration in ALS/FTD display dysfunction of the nucleolus and of R-loop formation.
 Such dysfunctions can lead to DNA damage.
 Motor neurons with C9orf72 mutations were found to activate the DNA damage response (DDR) as indicated by up-regulation of DDR markers.
 If the DDR is insufficient to repair these DNA damages, apoptosis of the motor neurons is the likely result.